jon-be180/nik-salon/README.md

 # Phase 2:

-keyword optimisation for service pages, answerthepublic twitter and tweet about the new blog article research more keywords to target for the blog area rank tracker system, serpfox has some free options
+get word count of competing companies and articles using use short paragraphs for content so its easy to read ensure articles have a lot of images in them, esp after h1/h2 include some callout designs for important text like the CTA include a yes/no goog/bad comparison table or other design using ticks and crosses etc use lists for breaking up the content ensure articles have keywords in the url, hyphens and keep them fairly short add related links to other pages into the content keyword optimisation for service pages, answerthepublic screamingfrog free ediion will work well twitter and tweet about the new blog article research more keywords to target for the blog area rank tracker system, serpfox has some free options